-This AGS was considered by the Audit Committee at its meeting on 2 March 2020.
+This AGS will be considered by the Audit Committee at its meeting on 20 July 2020.

 2. What is Corporate Governance?

 Corporate governance generally refers to the systems and processes by which organisations are directed, controlled, led and held to account.
 The Council's governance framework aims to ensure that in conducting its business it: